dogweather/forkful/content/en/go/files-and-io/creating-a-temporary-file.md

 weight: 21
 ---

-## What & Why?

-Creating a temporary file in Go allows for the generation of a non-persistent file designed for short-term use, mainly for tasks such as storing interim data or assisting in batch processing jobs.
-Programmers utilize this feature to safely handle data without affecting the permanent file system or needing manual cleanup.

 ## How to:
 In Go, the `ioutil` package originally provided utilities for temporary file creation.
 However, Go 1.16 promoted the use of the `os` and `io/ioutil` package's functions into more organized spots.
 Now, the `os` and `io` packages are preferred for handling temporary files.

 Here's a step-by-step guide to creating, writing to, and deleting a temporary file: